How to Apply

-In order to be considered for all forms of financial aid, including fellowship support, please apply by the priority deadline December 16, 2016.
-Applications submitted by February 28, 2017 will still be considered, however financial aid might be limited.
+In order to be considered for all forms of financial aid, including fellowship support, please apply by the priority deadline: December 21, 2018.
+Applications submitted by February 28, 2019, will still be considered, although financial aid may be more limited for later applications.

 If you cannot complete the online application, please contact the Graduate Student Services of the School of Literatures, Cultures and Linguistics (SLCL) at firstname.lastname@example.org for assistance or write to Graduate Student Services, 3070 FLB, 707 S. Mathews Ave., Urbana, IL 61801.